Talend/vault-sidecar-injector/README.md

 > A Kubernetes proposal tries to address those points: <https://github.com/kubernetes/enhancements/blob/master/keps/sig-apps/sidecarcontainers.md>, <https://github.com/kubernetes/enhancements/issues/753>.
 Implementation of the proposal has started and may be released in Kubernetes 1.19 (in Alpha stage).
 >
 > In the meantime however, `Vault Sidecar Injector` implements **specific sidecar and signaling mechanism** to properly stop all injected containers on job termination.

+## Kubernetes compatibility

+`Vault Sidecar Injector` can be deployed on Kubernetes `1.12` and higher.
+Deployment on earlier versions *may work* but has not been tested.

 ## How to invoke Vault Sidecar Injector